Aquanty/rtd-hgs/docs/source/index.rst

 |

 | ``Scope:`` ``.grok`` ``.mprops``
-| -.3in

 #. **val** Smoothness factor [-].
 Smaller values cause more points to be
    generated for a smoother, more accurate table.
 The default value is :math:`10^{-3}`.

--.3in

 --------------

 |

 :math:`\bullet \bullet \bullet`

-Input instructions !
-Table smoothness factor

 --------------